jawah/niquests/docs/user/advanced.rst

     See `#2018 <https://github.com/psf/requests/issues/2018>`_ for details.

-When the proxies configuration is not overridden per request as shown above, Requests relies on the proxy configuration defined by standard environment variables ``http_proxy``, ``https_proxy``, ``no_proxy``, and ``all_proxy``.
+When the proxies configuration is not overridden per request as shown above, Niquests relies on the proxy configuration defined by standard environment variables ``http_proxy``, ``https_proxy``, ``no_proxy``, and ``all_proxy``.
 Uppercase variants of these variables are also supported.
-You can therefore set them to configure Requests (only set the ones relevant to your needs)::
+You can therefore set them to configure Niquests (only set the ones relevant to your needs)::

     $ export HTTP_PROXY="http://10.10.1.10:3128"